50 South Military Trail

 Q. I went to a dentist or a root canal.
 The work performed was unsatisfactory.
 Can your office handle this type of complaint?

 A. No, our office does not handle this type of complaint.
-Our office will attempt to resolve a billing issue between the doctor and the patient, such as refunds of double payments can be handled by our ofice.
+Our office will attempt to resolve a billing issue between the doctor and the patient, such as refunds of double payments can be handled by our office.
 The Florida Department of Health, Medical Quality Assurance Division (850-542-4339) investigates complaints and reports involving health care practitioners regulated by their department.
 Actions taken by this agency are administrative in nature (reprimand, fine, license suspension and/or revocation, probation).
 Complaints regarding billing issues and overcharges are civil and not handled by the Department of Health.

 Q. Last week I went to an acupuncturist for treatment.
 He told me that he takes my insurance and I should be reimbursed by the insurance company.
 I submitted the claims to my insurance company.
-My deductable was not met therefore my insurance company did not reimburse me for my treatments.
+My deductible was not met therefore my insurance company did not reimburse me for my treatments.
 Shouldn't the doctor issue a refund of my money?

 A. It is the Consumer's responsibility to be aware of the terms and conditions of their individual insurance plan.
 Prior to going to the doctor it is prudent to contact your insurance company to verify what services are covered and your responsibility for any fees.
-The doctor's office may file a claim on your behalf but would not have details concerning your specific insurance coverage, year to date spending levels, or deductibles.
+The doctor's office may file a claim on your behalf but would not have details concerning your specific insurance coverage, year to date spending levels, or deductible.

 Q. Are verbal health studio contracts just as enforceable as written contracts?